Palm Trees in the Snow: Plot

 During a lavish estate party Julia confronts Jacobo about his ruse at the dinner party, scolding him for his activities at Santa Isabel.
 Jacobo rebuffs Julia stating that they are not a couple and he will do as he pleases.
 Kilian introduces Manuel to Julia and they immediately become attracted to each other.
 Weeks later Anton, annoyed with Kilian's activities, takes him to visit Ose's village and introduces him to the Bubi people.
 Anton encourages Kilian to explore the land and get to know the locals.
 Sometime later Ose invites Anton and Kilian to his daughter Bisila's wedding in the village.
 When giving congratulations to the bride Kilian is surprised to see that she is the same woman from the waterfall.
 He immediately becomes attracted to her.
 Soon after, Antón's health takes a turn for the worse and he dies.
 At Antón's funeral Jacobo runs off into the forest.
 When Julia attempts to console him, Jacobo forcibly kisses Julia, but she pushes him away, stating that she is engaged to be married to Manuel.
 Frustrated, Jacobo runs into the forest screaming.
-Filled with grief of his father's death, Kilian leaves Bioko and returns to Pasolobino for 3 years.
+Filled with grief from his father's death, Kilian leaves Bioko and returns to Pasolobino for 3 years.

 In present-day 2003, Clarence has arrived in Bioko, locates Antón's grave, and is introduced to Iniko, a plantation office employee.
 While driving Clarence back to her hotel Iniko detours to pick up his younger brother, Laha, who has returned home from university in Spain.
 Iniko and Laha show Clarence around town, and Iniko and Clarence gradually develop a relationship.
-Iniko reluctantly helps Clarence find out more about the coco plantation estate.
+Iniko reluctantly helps Clarence find out more about the cocoa plantation estate.
 After being met with hostility from the plantation workers, they are introduced to an elderly Simón.
 Simón tells Clarence that Iniko's grandfather, Ose, was friends with her grandfather, Antón.
 A confused Iniko demands to know what Clarence is really searching for.
 Clarence tells Iniko about her uncle Kilian and her father Jacobo, then shows Iniko the half-torn picture.
 A shocked Iniko tells Clarence that the woman in the picture is his mother Bisila.
 Iniko takes Clarence to the elderly Bisila's home, where Bisila tells Clarence her connection with Kilian.